ManyBirds Project

 Collaborative

-Collaborative studies enable large-scale comparisons of species and individuals, a prerequisite to study why different cognitive abilities may have evolved.
+Collaborative studies enable large-scale comparisons of species and individuals - a prerequisite to study how and why different cognitive abilities and behaviours may have evolved.

 Open Science practices ensure wide accessibility, as transparency and pre-registration is necessary for effective collaborations.